The Blind Men and the Elephant Story

-The story of the six blind men and the elephant is a funny tale told to children to help them understand the importance of not imposing one’s opinions on others.
-It has been mentioned in religious texts, picture books and is a popular bedtime read as well.
+Stories hold a special place in the hearts and minds of children around the world.
+From magical fairy tales to adventurous quests and heartwarming tales of friendship, stories captivate young imaginations and impart invaluable lessons.
+We will explore one such story for kids: ‘ The Blind Men and the Elephant’.
+The story of the six blind men and the elephant is a funny tale that teaches us about perspective, empathy, understanding different points of view and the importance of not imposing one’s opinions on others.
+It has been mentioned in religious texts and picture books and is a popular bedtime read as well.
 In this post, we’ll cover the story and tell you how it ends.

-Short Story of The Blind Men And The Elephant For Children
+The Blind Men and the Elephant Story for Children

-The six blind men and the elephant story is about six blind men who do not know what an elephant looks like.
+The Blind Men and the Elephant story is about six blind men who do not know what an elephant looks like.
 Since they’ve been blind from birth, they never had a chance to witness the animal.
-One day, while they were standing by the roadside and begging travellers to donate alms, an elephant herder happened to pass by.
+One day, while they were standing by the roadside and begging travellers to donate alms, an elephant herder passed by.
 A wild giant elephant stopped and decided to rest for some time.

 Here is how the story goes:

 The six blind men once lived in a village.
 They had no idea what an elephant looked like and didn’t know about its size.
-One day, as they were begging on the roadside, an elephant stopped by.
+One day, an elephant stopped by as they were begging on the roadside.

-Hearing the sounds of its footsteps, the blind men realized that the creature was close to them.
-Having never seen an elephant before as they were blind, they decided to feel it and guess what it looks like.
+Hearing the sounds of its footsteps, the blind men realised that the creature was close to them.
+Having never seen an elephant before, as they were blind, they decided to feel it and guess what it looked like.
 The first blind man approached the animal and touched its back.

 He said: “Look, the elephant is huge.
 It feels like a wall!
 This beast is a wall!”